LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

 channels acquired in *streamer* mode is the same as the number of channels acquired by :meth:`~crappy.inout.InOut.get_data`.

-**Thing get a bit trickier when the hardware can handle and tune offsets for** **its channels** !
+**Things get a bit trickier when the hardware can handle and tune offsets for** **its channels** !
 In such a case, it might be advantageous to set the zeroing offsets directly on the device rather than relying on Crappy.
 To achieve that, the :meth:`~crappy.inout.InOut.make_zero` method of the base